 Most of the time, it's best to choose a plain fabric to embroider on.
-Printed designs on the fabric can be distracting when stitching a pattern over them.
+Unless they are subtle, printed designs on the fabric can be distracting when stitching a pattern over them.
 However, if you use the elements printed on the fabric as a guide for your embroidery, you'll end up with something truly special!

 The key to this is embroidering over a printed design and using that design to inspire your stitching.
-In fact, your embroidery should become an extension of the fabric, enhancing and embellishing what is already... there.
+In fact, the embroidery should become an extension of the fabric, enhancing and... embellishing what is already there.

-Just about any printed cotton fabric can be used with this technique, and because there are so many designs to choose from, each time you try this, it will be unique.
+Almost any printed cotton fabric works with this technique, and because there are so many designs to choose from, each time you try this, it will be unique.
 That's part of the charm!

-Some fabrics have patterns that seem to call out for an obvious embroidery addition, such as this Dress Me fabric I used to make a pillow.
-You might add rows of stitches to striped fabric, or embroider lazy daisy petals around tiny polka dots.
+Some fabrics have patterns that seem to call out for an obvious embroidery addition.
+For example, those with an embroidery-inspired design.
+Or, you might add rows of stitches to striped fabric, or embroider lazy daisy petals around tiny polka dots.

-Paisley and floral fabrics often have large or detailed designs, offering plenty of opportunity to embroider over the "pattern" provided.
+Paisley and floral fabrics often have large or detailed designs, offering plenty of opportunities to embroider over the "pattern" provided.

 When it comes to stitching on printed fabrics, there's so much room for creativity.
-Let's look at a few ways to create and use your embellished material.Continue to 2 of 3 below.
+Take a look at a few ways to create and use your embellished material.Continue to 2 of 3 below.

 02 of 03